fshowalter/franksmovielog.com-v1/content/reviews/0073-juno-and-the-paycock-1930.md

 venue_notes:
 ---

-During the Irish Civil War, a working-class family inherits an unexpected windfall that proves their undoing.
-Hitchcock limits his formal rigor to long takes that mimic a stage performance.
-The result drowns in dialog rooted in Irish working-class social norms circa 1922.
-Worse still, the film drops the source play’s final go-for-the-throat scene.
-There’s a reason the best print I could find came sourced from a DVD that often crops the performer’s heads.
+Unengaging adaptation of Seán O'Casey's play about a poor Dublin family undone by an unexpected windfall during the Irish Civil War.
+Hitchcock limits his formal rigor to constructing long takes which--combined with the monologue-heavy script--give the sense of watching a filmed stage performance.
+The film even drops O'Casey's final gut-punch scene.
+Often ignored in Hitchcock's oeuvre for good reason.